 Law of: Virginia, Alabama, District of Columbia, North Carolina, Maryland.

 Comparative negligence differs greatly from contributory negligence in that it offers some compensation for a victim even if they are partially responsible for their injuries.
-There rules regulating this division of an injury settlement differ, however, from state to state.
-The systems of comparative negligence are known as: pure comparative negligence and modified comparative negligence.
+Their rules regulating this division of an injury settlement differ, however, from state to state.
+The systems of comparative negligence are known as pure comparative negligence and modified comparative negligence.